- 1 Common Causes of Bad Smell

 Common Causes of Bad Smell

 Secondly, we’ll take account of the accumulation of mold.
 Mold spores are present everywhere in our environment, and they grow where they get optimal conditions.
 If mold growth stays unattended, they may create a foul smell.
 You should check out for mold growth, especially if you are using the machine in a wet or humid area.
-The mold growth can take the smells to the next level and trust me, you don’t want that.
+The mold growth can take the smells to the next level and trust me, you don’t want that – see here how to get rid of it!

 Thirdly, talking of the belt of the machine.
 The brushes of the cleaner roll due to the movement of the rubber belt, thus cleaning hair and dust.
 These brushes require regular cleaning, and if they are not maintained well, the brushes can get stuck due to the stacked hair.
 These can further cause damage to the rubber.
 An overused and stretched belt can produce a specific burning smell — lastly, the dust.
 Dust never comes alone, debris and other messes also join the ride whenever you are vacuuming.

 All of these messes together compound to the smelling vacuum.
-So too much dirt or debris in the dust bag will eventually affect the performance of your vacuum cleaner.
+So too much dirt or debris in the dust bag will eventually affect the performance of your vacuum cleaner (see ‘How To Clean a Vacuum Cleaner‘).

 How to get rid of bad smell